assamite/cc-course-UH17/docs/source/assignments.rst

 	#. :doc:`ex_mc_mas`
 	#. :doc:`ex_mas_memory`

 Remember to return the exercises through Moodle.
-The exercises should be in one compressed file which extracts to a folder with your UH user name.
+The coding exercises should be in one compressed file which extracts to a folder with your UH user name.
 That is, if your user name in UH is ``cthulhu`` and you return a file ``cthulhu_w1.tar.gz``, then it should extract, for example, to the following structure::